Dynamical quantum phase transitions in a spinor Bose-Einstein condensate and criticality enhanced quantum sensing: numerical methods

 We sample a system of $N=300$ with $1000$ trajectories.
 It has been compared with the exact quantum mechanical calculations regarding the expectation values and variances of different spin operators, where good agreements are found.
-TWA is capable to simulate quantum dynamics in short time scale, which is enough for us to produce Fig.~\ref{fig:snr}.
+Truncated Wigner approximation is capable to simulate quantum dynamics in short time scale, which is enough for us to produce Fig.~\ref{fig:snr} in the main text.
 However it will deviate significantly from the exact quantum mechanical calculations when the evolution time becomes large, due to the omitted high-order terms.